-Think carefully about your referees and consider having both genders represented.
+Think carefully about your referees.
 Ensure that they know you well, have worked in your most recent job, and, importantly, will give you a shining reference.
 Ideally pick someone who has given you end of rotation feedback, that way you have a very good idea of what they’re going to say to the prospective employers.
 Have a conversation with them and make sure that they too think you can do the job!

 Send your referees your CV so that they have the same information that you are providing the employer.
 Finally, ensure you have the correct contact details for your referee.

 Welcome to the jungle of copious links, PDF downloads, and painful IT systems.
 Check everything that is required and in what format with plenty of time to spare!
 A single wrong click in a box could exclude you from the entire process so read the instructions carefully.

 In each application, you will be required to download various types of evidence.
 This will be very difficult if you decide to take an overseas holiday at the time as I did.
 It helps to have a cloud storage system or portable hard drive where you can keep:-

 - Scanned copies of medical and postgraduate degrees